When to Seek Mental Health Support: A Complete Guide to Getting Help

 - Open communication about what's working and what isn't

-- Regular assessment of therapeutic progress
+- Regular assessment of therapy progress

 - Adjustment of approaches based on your needs